philornot/EasyModAPI/README.md

 1. Download latest from "Releases"
 2. Run ForestModManager.exe
 3. Select mods folder on first launch
-4. Drag & drop mod ZIP files
+4. Drag & drop ZIP with mods
 5. Done!

 ## ❤️ Like it?